funkepunkemonke/HONORS391/index.md

 should be, and clicking on the blue gear icon "More", and select "Set As Working Directory".
 Alternatively you can use `setwd("/path/to/working/directory")` to reset your working directory.
 However, your scripts should not include this line because it will fail on someone else's computer.
+Note the the use of regular slashes, this is a weirdness of R, since it's using simple blackslashes for specific instructions.

 ## Interacting with R